enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/designpatterns/javascript-design-pattern-flyweight.md

 ## Feature

 - A structural pattern
-- different with other patterns it not about decouple things
+- Distinct with other patterns it's not about decouple things
   - it concerned with **memeory optimization**
   - reduce memory usage and improve performance